RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 # aadApp/create
 This action will create a new Microsoft Entra app to authenticate users if the environment variable that stores clientId is empty.

+## Overview

+The `aadApp/create` action allows you to create a Microsoft Entra application with an optional client secret.
+This action generates identifiers such as `clientId`, `objectId`, `tenantId`, `authority`, and `authorityHost`, which are essential for managing the Microsoft Entra application.
+If required, a client secret can also be generated.

 ## Syntax:
 ```
   - uses: aadApp/create